Grand Marnier: In mixed drinks

 Grand Marnier can be used in mixed drinks.
 It can be used as an alternative to Cointreau or triple sec, orange-flavored liqueurs made from neutral spirits.
 Some examples of these include the Cosmopolitan, Margarita, Sangria, Sidecar, and the B-52.

 In food

 Grand Marnier is used in the preparation of flambé dishes, such as crêpes Suzette, Grand Marnier soufflé and crème brûlée.
 It can also be used in the sauce of the "Canard à l'orange" roasted duck dish.
 It is also an ingredient in several kinds of pastries, such as liquor cream buns and the French Christmas dessert known as Bûche de Noël (Yule log).
 It is frequently used in recipes for cranberry sauce, as sweetness and citrus can be a contrast to the bitterness of cranberries.
 It can be used in some fruitcake recipes instead of brandy.
 It can also be drizzled over vanilla ice cream.

-Awards & Recognition
+Awards and recognition

 In 2001, Grand Marnier's Cordon Rouge won the Gold Medal at the San Francisco World Spirits Competition.
 It was also awarded the 4 Star recommendation from F. Paul Pacult's Kindred Spirits in the Spirit Journal Guide.